W. Va. Code § 18B-1-6

 The distribution, consumption, or manufacturing of Alcoholic Beverages is prohibited on or in property or facilities of WVSOM, except that Alcoholic Beverages may only be distributed or consumed in campus locations as expressly authorized in advance by the President of WVSOM.

-No student organization may hold a function at which Alcoholic Beverages will be distributed or consumed in campus locations unless (i) expressly authorized in advance by the President in accordance with Section 5.1 above and (ii) the student organization meets the requirements of Section 5.3 below for off campus functions, including obtaining advanced approval from the Assistant Dean of Student Affairs.
+No student organization may hold a function at which Alcoholic Beverages will be distributed or consumed in campus locations unless (i) expressly authorized in advance by the President in accordance with Section 5.1 above and (ii) the student organization meets the requirements of Section 5.3 below for off campus functions, including obtaining advanced approval from the Associate Dean of Multicultural and Student Affairs.

-Student organizations planning functions at which Alcoholic Beverages will be distributed or consumed shall obtain advanced approval from the Assistant Dean of Student Affairs for those functions and shall comply with the following requirements which promote the responsible use of Alcoholic Beverages:
+Student organizations planning functions at which Alcoholic Beverages will be distributed or consumed shall obtain advanced approval from the Associate Dean of Multicultural and Student Affairs for those functions and shall comply with the following requirements which promote the responsible use of Alcoholic Beverages:

 Positive actions shall be taken to ensure that no persons under age 21 are served Alcoholic Beverages.